 We believe that the future of audio technology is in wireless devices and that Summit is well positioned to deliver best in class wireless audio technologies to mainstream consumers and audio enthusiasts.
-According to a June 2017 report by Markets and Markets TM research firm that can be found at www.marketsandmarkets.com, the wireless audio market is projected to be \$31.80 billion by 2023, making it one of the fastest growing consumer segments.
+According to a June 2017 report by Markets and MarketsTM research firm that can be found at www.marketsandmarkets.com, the wireless audio market is projected to be \$31.80 billion by 2023, making it one of the fastest growing consumer segments.
 The information contained in or accessible through the foregoing website is not part of this prospectus or the registration statement of which this prospectus forms a part, and is for informational purposes only.
-We currently sell modules which wirelessly transmit and receive audio directly to speakers, and which are also fully certified and compatible with the Wireless Speaker and Audio ("WiSA") Association's current Compliance Test Specification, which tests the interoperability and quality of products that offer wireless, interference free, uncompressed High-Definition audio.
+We currently sell modules which wirelessly transmit and receive audio directly to speakers, and which are also fully certified and compatible with the Wireless Speaker and Audio (WiSA) Association's current Compliance Test Specification (CTS), which tests the interoperability and quality of products that offer wireless, interference free, uncompressed High-Definition audio.
 Additionally, we plan to license our proprietary software technology, currently imbedded in our wireless modules, to other companies who can then embed our technology into other Wi-Fi enabled smart devices.
 The segment of the wireless audio market that Summit focuses on is comprised of scalable multichannel solutions with levels of latency that are low enough to synchronize with video.
 The term multichannel refers to the use of multiple audio tracks to reconstruct sound on a multi-speaker sound system.

-As part of the effort to grow the wireless multichannel home audio segment, Summit was a founding member of the WiSA Association, an association dedicated to providing industry leadership and consumer choice through interoperability testing between brands.
-There are currently over 30 brands participating in the WiSA Association.
-Products certified and marked with a WiSA Association logo have been tested to interoperate.
-This preserves consumer choice by enabling consumers to choose different wireless transmitting products across different brands where audio is decoded with speakers that have the WiSA Association logo displayed.
+As part of the effort to grow the wireless multichannel home audio segment, Summit was a founding member of the Wireless Speaker and Audio Association (WiSA), an association dedicated to providing industry leadership and consumer choice through interoperability testing between brands.
+There are currently over 40 brands participating in WiSA.
+Products certified and marked with a WiSA logo have been tested to interoperate.
+This preserves consumer choice by enabling consumers to choose different wireless transmitting products across different brands where audio is decoded with speakers that have the WiSA logo displayed.
 Our marketing strategy focuses on, what we believe, are two emerging wireless audio market needs: better audio quality and lower signal latency.
-Summit currently sells custom semiconductor chips and wireless modules to a growing list of consumer electronics customers, including major brands in the consumer electronic industry.
-We believe that a growing adoption of our technology by leaders in this industry will revolutionize the way people experience media content through their mobile devices, TVs, game consoles and PCs.
+Summit currently sells custom semiconductor chips and wireless modules to a growing list of consumer electronics customers including major brands such as Axiim, Bang & Olufsen, Enclave Audio, Klipsch, LG and Onkyo/Pioneer.
+We believe that a growing adoption of our technology by leaders in consumer electronics will revolutionize the way people experience media content through their mobile devices, TVs, game consoles and PCs.